SEO isn’t about gaming Google. It’s simply about creating content that people want and that satisfies their search intent.

 Do — include the target keywords in all the right places–URL, title tag, alt images, body content, etc.

-Do — use other keywords that are related to your target keyword within the body of your content.
+Do — use LSI keywords that are related to your target keyword within the body of your content.

 Do — use the target keyword in the anchor text of internal links to the new content.